eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Eytan Canzini is a PhD candidate in Control at the University of Sheffield and a Research Scientist at Airbus Robotics.
+He obtained a Masters of Engineering (1st Honours, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where he worked as an Automation Engineer and Robotics deployment specialist.
+His current research is focused around using learning-based methods for planning and control, with applications in manufacturing systems for aerospace.

 Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}